dcoxContributor/pizzaChallenge/docs.md

 Happy route on database submissions - ie no problems saving configurations

 ### Pizza Store Owner (Manage toppings UI)
 Pizza owner wants a simple and easy to use interface that allows them to add or edit toppings as well as add new toppings.
-Any errors made from user should be easily identifiable and validated.
+Any errors made from user should be easily identifiable and validated.<br/>
--visually appealing dashboard to manage toppings --Easily Identify each topping through visual or name --Adding updating or deleting a topping should be intuitive --clear feedback when i try to add duplicate toppings
+-visually appealing dashboard to manage toppings<br/>
+--Easily Identify each topping through visual or name<br/>
+--Adding updating or deleting a topping should be intuitive<br/>
+--clear feedback when i try to add duplicate toppings<br/>

 **screens:**
 toppings list,